wjzhengsh/blockchain/certificates.md

 The MSP folders within Fabric have a defined structure.
 When you enroll using the Fabric CA client, the client stores the certificates in an MSP folder on your local file system with the following subfolders:

 - **cacerts:** This folder contains the root certificate of the root CA of your network.
 - **intermediatecerts:** These are certificates of the intermediate CAs of your network.
 These intermediate CAs are linked to the root CA and form a chain of trust.
-Each Enterprise Plan organization has two intermediate CA's for failover and high availability.
+Each Enterprise Plan organization has two intermediate CAs for failover and high availability.
 - **signcerts:** This folder contains your public signing certificate, which is also called your signCert or enrollment certificate.
 This certificate is attached to your calls to the network (a chaincode invoke, for example) when you reference your MSP directory from the command line or build a user context object with the SDKs.
 You can upload this certificate to the platform if you want to operate a network from the SDK or command line.
 - **keystore:** This folder contains your private key.
 This key is used to sign your calls to the network when you reference your MSP directory from the command line or build a user context object with the SDKs.
 Keep this key safe to protect your network and your data.